Skip to main content

 // implementation("<group name>:<project name>-<JVM target name>:<version>")

-implementation("net.java.dev.jna:jna:5.13.0") // required to run
+runtimeOnly("net.java.dev.jna:jna:5.17.0") // required to run if you're using UniFFI

 }